‘Greatest of them all’: Fabergé’s Winter Egg is poised to smash auction records

 Of these, some are in “fairly sacrosanct” collections, according to Fabergé expert Kieran McCarthy, meaning only three remain in what he called “truly private” hands and could ever be realistically acquired.
 “They are incredibly rare,” said McCarthy, who is co-managing director at Wartski, a British antique jewelry dealer specializing in the works of Peter Carl Fabergé.
 “And they are getting even rarer.”

 Now, for the first time in over two decades, one of the three is up for auction.
-And the eggs’ scarcity is, partly, why auction house Christie’s estimates that 1913’s Winter Egg will fetch “in excess of” £20 million ($26 million) in London next month.
+And the eggs’ scarcity is, partly, why auction house Christie’s estimates that 1913’s Winter Egg will fetch “in excess of” £20 million ($26 million) in London on December 2.
 Should this price be realized, the 112-year-old curio would not only set an auction record for a Fabergé egg — it would obliterate the one the Winter Egg itself set in 2002.

 Supply and demand aside, Christie’s believes its astronomical estimate reflects the object’s unique artistic qualities.
 Made from a block of clear quartz, the egg looks as if it has been carved from ice and dusted with frost.
 Engraved snowflakes sparkle with rose-cut diamonds; platinum trickles down the base as if it were thawing in spring sunshine.